KnowledgeBoat Logo

 Benefits in this scenario:

-1. Easy Procurement of Raw Materials — The industrial cooperative will provide raw materials, tools and other facilities to its artisan members at reasonable cost, enabling them to focus on production rather than worrying about supply.
+1. Easy Procurement of Raw Materials — The industrial cooperative will provide raw materials, tools and other facilities to its artisan members at reasonable cost,

 2. Improved Bargaining Power — By coming together, the artisans gain greater bargaining power both while purchasing raw materials in bulk and while selling their finished products in the market.